 What can I win?

-· Plus, if you are chosen as the overall winner you will be invited, together with your parents, to be ESA’s guests for three days in French Guiana, South America in July 2001.
+·Plus, if you are chosen as the overall winner you will be invited, together with your parents, to be ESA’s guests for three days in French Guiana, South America in June 2001.
 From ESA’s launch base in Kourou you will be able to watch the Envisat launch.
 Just think, you could see your flag being sent into space!

 How do I enter?